Chairman of NBCUniversal

 At E!, Berwick led the network’s success as a global, multi-platform pop culture powerhouse with some of TV’s most buzzy unscripted programming, including “Keeping Up with the Kardashians,” “Very Cavallari,” and “Botched” on linear, and “The Rundown” on Snapchat.
 Under her leadership, E! also became the home of the “E!
 People’s Choice Awards.”

 In 2017, Berwick oversaw the preschool network’s rebrand and transformation from Sprout into Universal Kids, which expanded the target audience from preschool age up to 11-year-old kids.
-Universal Kids is anchored by original animation including Dreamworks’ “Where’s Waldo,” “Remy and Boo,” and “Norman Picklestripes” and unscripted originals like “Get Out of My Room” and “Top Chef Junior.”
+Universal Kids is anchored by original animation including DreamWorks Animation’s “Where’s Waldo,” and other original and acquired animation series including “Floogals” “Remy and Boo,” and “Mighty Mike.”

 As General Manager of Bravo from 2008-2010, Berwick oversaw a 33 percent increase in original content and led her team to four consecutive years of record-breaking successes across all ratings and financial metrics.
 From 2005-2008, Berwick was Executive Vice President, Programming and Production, where she supervised all of Bravo's development, production, scheduling and acquisitions.